mvolkmann/MyUnixEnv/notes/AngularNotes.md

   * artifact files are deleted when the build completes?
   * build details for a project can be configured in .angular-cli.json
   * CSS is inlined if less that 10KB
-  * the primary files produced arer index.html and main.bundle.js
+  * the primary files produced are index.html and main.bundle.js
   * bundle .js files
     * main.bundle.js
       * contains your code